dokhare/Nexford-Ass2/README.md

 ## 📬 Contact

-For questions or contributions, feel free to open an issue or fork the project or send me a mail at josephdokhare@gmail.com
+For questions or contributions, feel free to open an issue or fork the project or send me an email at josephdokhare@gmail.com